RTU-ipasums/PhoSys/README.md

   * Phase shift

 ## Canvas
 This is the most important part of the PhoSys user interface.
-The simulation canvas is used for adding objects to the simulation, all objects placed in the gray canvas rectangle will be simulated.
+The simulation canvas is used for adding objects to the simulation, all objects placed in the grey canvas rectangle will be simulated.

 Here is a list of features the canvas editor currently supports:
   * Scene navigation (pan and zoom with left-click and scroll wheel)